Foams, iterated wreath products, field extensions and Sylvester sums: Foams, Galois extensions, and Sylvester sums

 \begin{remark} In our evaluation of 2-spheres with a seam line separating disks with complementary thickness we are tacitly considering $\SL$ evaluation.
 To convert to $\GL$ evaluation, 2-spheres should be changed into theta-foams with one disk facet of maximal thickness.
 The relation is shown in Figure~\ref{fig6_6}.

-For each of the foam configurations in this section, it's easy to find an embedding into $\R^3$ that extends to an embedding of the corresponding $\GL$ foam, with seamed 2-spheres becoming theta-foams with the new disk facet of maximal thickness, while preserving the evaluation.
+For each of the foam configurations in this section, it is easy to find an embedding into $\R^3$ that extends to an embedding of the corresponding $\GL$ foam, with seamed 2-spheres becoming theta-foams with the new disk facet of maximal thickness, while preserving the evaluation.

 \end{remark}

 Figure~\ref{fig6_8} shows the $\GL$ version of the foam that evaluates to the Sylvester double sum.

 Chen and Louck in \cite[Theorem 2.1]{CL} give a certain polynomial identity for a finite set of variables $A=\{\alpha_1,\dots, \alpha_m\}$ and set of variables $X=\{ x_1,\dots, x_{m-d}\}$.
 This is an identity in the ring of rational functions $\Q(\alpha_1,\dots, \alpha_m,x_1,\dots, x_{m-d})$: